Skip to main content

 Experiences using online focus groups with participant voting

-Presenter: Kristin Duppong Hurley, Ph.D. – Boys Town National Research Hospital
+Presenter: Kristin Duppong Hurley, PhD (she/her/hers) – Boys Town National Research Hospital

 Author: Patrick Tyler, Ph.D. – Boys Town National Research Hospital